divy686/Week-1/README.md

-# Week-1
+# Garbage Classification using CNN - Week 1

-This is my Week 1 submission for the Garbage Classification project under Edunet i-Shell in AI internship.
+This is my Week 1 submission for the **Garbage Classification Project** under the **i-Shell in AI internship by Edunet Foundation**.

-##  Files Included

-- `notebook.ipynb`: Jupyter notebook for training and visualizing model accuracy & loss.
-- `data.zip`: Contains the garbage image dataset used for training and validation.
+---

-##  Dataset
+## Objective

-The dataset contains images of the following 6 garbage categories:
+To build a Convolutional Neural Network (CNN) model that classifies garbage images into 6 categories:
 - Cardboard
 - Glass
 - Metal